NET-BYU/magic_mirror_demo/gesture_detection/README.md

 **max_distance** - Default is 2 meters.
 After anything moves beyond this range, or nothing is detected, the sensor will default the measurement to this value.

 **threshold_distance** - Default is 1 meter.
 This means that when something moves within the threshold distance, the *Person Detected* event will be triggered (activating the mirror).
-When a person or object leaves the threshold, a *Person No Longer Detected* event will be triggered (activating the mirror if a person isn't detected for a certain amount of time).
+When a person or object leaves the threshold, a *Person No Longer Detected* event will be triggered (deactivating the mirror if a person isn't detected for a certain amount of time).

 **time_before_sleep** - Default is 10 seconds.
 When a *Person No Longer Detected* event is triggered, a timer will be set to this value and begin to count down.
 If the timer reaches 0 before a *Person Detected* event happens, then the mirror will switch to a blank screen.